finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

 ## ReconcileInline

-> ListAggregationReconciliation ReconcileInline (List<string> sortBy = null, int? start = null, int? limit = null, string filter = null, InlineValuationsReconciliationRequest inlineValuationsReconciliationRequest = null)
+> ListAggregationReconciliation ReconcileInline (InlineValuationsReconciliationRequest inlineValuationsReconciliationRequest = null)

 [EXPERIMENTAL] Reconcile valuations performed on one or two sets of inline instruments using one or two configuration recipes.